Nancy Wilcox's house

 Firstly, the skeletal remains of two of his victims had recently been discovered at his dump site in Issaquah.
 The news of this discovery may have motivated him to put more effort into the disposal of Wilcox's remains.

-This might also explain why he decided to "branch out" into Colorado following the murder of Debra Kent.
+This would also explain why he decided to "branch out" into Colorado following the murder of Debra Kent.

 Nancy Wilcox

 Nancy Wilcox was born on July 4th, 1958.
-She was just 16 years old when her life was suddenly snatched away from her.
+She was just 16 years old when she was murdered.

-According to her friends and family, she was a popular and funny young girl.
+Her friends and family described her as a popular and funny girl.

-That night, it is likely that she was on her way to meet her boyfriend at Olympus High School.
-The school was only a five-minute walk away from her house.
+That night, it is likely that she was on her way to meet her boyfriend at Olympus High School, as the school was only a five-minute walk from her house.

 Reports suggest that John was at football practice that evening.